OBOAcademy/obook/docs/howto/odk-migrate-to-odk.md

 ## 6. Migrating the Content into the Editor File

 * Open the editor file (.e.g. `target/chmo/src/ontology/chmo-edit.owl`) in your text editor and Protégé.
-* From your previously created “old” OFN ontology file, copy all declared terms (classes, object, data & annotation properties and individuals) that use the namespace of your ontology into the editor file.
+* From your previously converted “old” OFN ontology file, cut all declared terms (classes, object, data & annotation properties and individuals) that use the namespace of your ontology and paste them into the editor file.
-    * Start by copying the term declarations, then the classes, and so on.
+    * Start by cutting the term declarations, then the classes, and so on.
-    * Check that you make no mistakes these copying steps.
-Whenever you save your text editor, Protégé will ask you to reload the editor file.
+    * Check that you make no mistakes in these cutting & paste steps.
+Whenever you save the editor file in your text editor, Protégé will ask you to reload the editor file.
 Click yes, and if this causes an error, you did something wrong.

 ## 7. Building your Import Modules
-In the term declaration section of your “”old” OFN ontology there should now only be those terms left, that are external and which need to be imported via import modules.
+In the term declaration section of your “old” OFN ontology file there should now only be those terms left, that are external and which need to be imported via import modules.
 To build the latter, you first need to provide these terms in the empty text files that were created by ODK in the seeding step in the `src/ontology/imports` folder (e.g. _iao_terms.txt_).
 Each term that should be imported must be listed in its